 - I really love the clarity this gives to the design team and product teams, Specially while working remotely

-As I said, we continue to refine the process and implement this for our customer.
-More time and iteration will pave the way !!
+We continue to refine the process and implement this for our customer.
+More time and iteration will pave the way!